 - Coconut milk - I recommend using full fat coconut milk to make the most rich and creamy curry.

-- Spices - cumin seeds, turmeric and curry spice all blend perfectly to give this healthy chicken curry the most incredible Indian inspired flavour.
+- Seasonings and spices - cumin seeds, turmeric, and curry spice all blend perfectly to give this gluten-free chicken curry the most incredible Indian inspired flavour.

-When the chicken is fully cooked add the onion and cumin seeds to pan and cook until the onion is translucent.
+- Step 2: When the chicken is fully cooked add the chopped onion and cumin seeds to the pan and cook until the onion is translucent.

 - Turn the chicken regularly when it's cooking so that all the sides cook evenly.